 To guarantee a minimum duration for each epoch, the rollups protocol also requires an accumulation slot.
 This is a minimal latency imposed on on-chain finalization to prevent frequent claims being sent to layer-1, for the sake of Ethereum fee cost-effectiveness.
-The rollup developer can configure a specific accumulation slot period for his application, to accommodate eventual specific requirements for balancing latency to finality and security.
+The rollup developer can configure a specific accumulation slot period for their application to accommodate eventual specific requirements for balancing latency to finality and security.

 A voucher is a combination of a target address and a payload in bytes.
 It is used by the off-chain machine to respond and interact with layer-1 smart contracts.
-When vouchers get executed they'll simply send a message to the target address with the payload as a parameter.
-Therefore, vouchers can be anything ranging from providing liquidity in a DeFi protocol to withdrawing funds from the Portal.
+Upon execution, a voucher sends a message to the target address with the payload as a parameter.
+Vouchers can be used for anything, ranging from providing liquidity in a DeFi protocol to withdrawing funds from the Portal.
 Vouchers can only be executed when the epoch in which they are contained is finalized, at which point a validity proof will be available to ensure layer-1 smart contracts can trust its content.

 A notice is an arbitrary payload in bytes that is submitted by the off-chain machine for informational purposes.
 Similarly to vouchers, when the epoch containing a notice is finalized a proof will be produced so that the validity of the notice's content can be verified on-chain by any interested party.